visa for bali

 The Multiple Entry Business Visa is designed for business travellers who need to visit Indonesia repeatedly.
 Valid for one year, it permits multiple entries with each visit up to 60 days.
 This visa requires a formal sponsor in Indonesia and is commonly used by professionals with ongoing commercial interests in the region.

-The Bali Visa on Arrival (VoA) is one of the most convenient options for tourists from eligible countries who wish to visit Bali and other parts of Indonesia.
-Indonesian immigration allows foreign nationals from over 90 countries, including Australia, the US, UK, and most of Europe, to obtain a VoA upon arrival in Bali.
+Known as Visa on Arrival, this Bali visa option is one of the most convenient options for travellers from eligible countries who wish to visit Bali and other parts of Indonesia.
+The immigration allows foreign nationals from over 90 countries, including Australia, the US, UK, and most of Europe, to obtain a VoA upon arrival in Bali.
 This visa is valid for 30 days and can be extended once for another 30 days.

 Also Read: Bali Visa on Arrival (VoA): Everything You Need to Know Before You Land